psadmin-io/devops-dpk/intro/agenda.md

 # DPK Experience

-To get the most from this talk, you should have:
+To get the most from this talk:

 * Experience with the DPK beyond PeopleSoft Images
 * Used the `psft_customizations.yaml` file